 'English makes you think You lose sleep but gain knowledge I recommend it.'

 Where can I find out more?
 Come and talk to us!
-Any member of the department will be happy to discuss the A level course and any queries you have about your suitability for the subject with you.
+Any member of the department will be happy to discuss the A Level course and

 Fine Art